Festivals in Kolkata: Durga Puja

 The festival is celebrated with shopping and gift-giving - usually new clothes, family and other social gatherings, communal feasting and different cultural performances.
-Modern day Puja celebrations also include reading special Pujabarshiki magazines, going out for a tour, watching movies and special programmes on TV, preparing special food items or dining out etc. during the Puja holidays.
+Modern day Puja celebrations also include reading special Pujabarshiki magazines, going out for a tour, watching movies and special programmes on TV, preparing special food items or dining out during the Puja holidays.

 On Bijaya Dashami, the day of the festival, people bid adieu to goddess Durga offering her sweets and sindoor.
 Before bidding adieu to the goddess, the married women assemble near the idol, apply vermilion on her feet or forehead and then smear vermillion on each other.
 This is a part of the last celebration before the idols are taken out in grand processions of song, dance, music and then immersed in the waters.
 The idol immersion ceremony continues for the next few days.
 People distribute sweets and visit their friends, family members and relatives to exchange the Bijoya greetings.